Data Assignment 1 is due by 11:00 PM on Septmeber 16. You can submit your finished assignment here.

 Your last piece of analysis will be a linear regression of one of your variables on the other.
 You should present your regression results in a self-contained table.
 It is acceptable to show a single regression, but you may want to consider a few different specifications.

 Your final product for this assignment should be a 3 to 5 page pdf containing your tables and figures and a short write-up of your analysis.
+Your write-up must be written in your own words, and must adhere to the guidance on the syllabus regarding the Honor Code.
 You will also submit a Stata do file or an R script that generates your results.
 You can produce your write-up using word, latex, or rmarkdown - as long as the end result is a pdf including your tables and figures plus your discussion of your work.

 You write-up should contain at least three parts.
 First, an intro paragraph explaining the question you are asking, why it is important or interesting, and how you will attempt to answer it.
 Second, a Data section where you provide specific details on the variables you are using.
 Your description of your summary statistics table and your plot of one variable should appear in this section.
 Finally, a Results or Analysis section where you present your scatter plot and your regression analysis.